The Sunshine Vitamin: Vitamin D Deficiency

 Vitamin D is one of the many important vitamins we need to keep our bodies healthy.
 It helps keep bones strong by absorbing calcium, aids in your mood and works with your parathyroid glands to regulate your blood and vital organs.

-Vitamin D is unique because your skin produces it by using sunlight, which is why it is often called the Sunshine Vitamin.
+Vitamin D is unique because your skin produces it by using sunlight, which is why it is often called “the sunshine vitamin.”

 Symptoms and Causes of Vitamin D Deficiency

 Vitamin D deficiency means you do not have enough vitamin D in your body.
-There is no single cause for deficiency, but studies have found that fair-skinned individuals and those who are younger, such as children or teenagers, convert sunshine into vitamin D more efficiently than those who are darker-skinned or over the age of 50.
+There is no single cause for the deficiency, but studies have found that fair-skinned individuals and those who are younger, such as children or teenagers, convert sunshine into vitamin D more efficiently than those who are darker-skinned or over the age of 50.
 Other causes of vitamin D deficiency include:

 • Having a chronic kidney or liver disease